Security guide

 • Allows you to control access to repositories and restrict certain operations.

-• You can assign different permissions to projects, users, and groups to efficiently restrict access and prevent any compromise of sensitive data.
+• You can assign different permissions to projects, and users to efficiently restrict access and prevent any compromise of sensitive data.

 • Allows you to enforce policies and best practices for development and deployment.